Are you curious about making classic brioche in a bread machine? This is a beginner’s guide to point you down the right path.

 Do I have to use bread-machine yeast?

-Bread-machine or instant yeast (same thing) is more convenient.
+Bread-machine or instant yeast (same thing) (paid link)is more convenient.
 Unlike regular yeast, dissolving is unnecessary.
 When using regular yeast, pour it into the smallest amount of warm water (less than 1/4 cup) and stir until it dissolves.
 Add in place of instant yeast.

 Note: You may have to add some extra flour to make up for the excess moisture.